Skip to content

 Troubleshoot the issue

-Check the crawler logs to identify the issue:
+To check the crawler logs to identify the issue, complete the following steps:

 1. Open the AWS Glue console.